silverailscolo/ejb/_pages/en-us/computers-mymacs.md

 - Performa 5400/180,
 - a Strawberry iMac 233,
 - a white iMac G5 and
-- 2 aluminium Intel iMacs (CoreDuo and i5)
+- two aluminium Intel iMacs (CoreDuo and i5)
+- an M2 MacBook Air

 By the way, it's shocking what my first memory expansion cost in 1986, or the external SCSI Apple CD-rom player for that matter.